 Treatments for a heart attack may include:

-- medicines to dissolve a blood clot – for example, one that is blocking a coronary artery
+- medicines to dissolve a blood clot that is blocking a coronary artery

 - angioplasty and stent implantation – a procedure to open up a blocked coronary artery using a balloon at the point of narrowing.
-Once the artery is open, a special expandable metal tube (stent) is left in place to keep it open
+Once the artery is open, a special expandable metal tube (stent) is left in place to keep it open, and the balloon is withdrawn

 - bypass surgery – an operation in which blood flow is redirected around a narrowed area in one or more of your coronary arteries.
 It is also called coronary artery bypass graft surgery (often shortened to CABG)

-- long-term use of medicines – to lower the risk of further heart problems.
-Be advised by your doctor, but medicines may include a small regular dose of aspirin, a statin (a type of cholesterol-lowering medicine), a beta-blocker and an ACE (angiotensin-converting enzyme) inhibitor
+- long-term use of medicines – to lower the risk of heart attack or death in the future.
+Be advised by your doctor.
+Medicines may include: a small regular dose of aspirin and an additional blood thinning medication (clopidogrel, ticagrelor, or prasugrel), a statin (to stabilise the fatty deposits in the arteries) and a beta-blocker.

-You can reduce your risk of developing CHD and having a heart attack by removing or reducing risk factors.
+You can reduce your risk of developing CVD and having a heart attack by removing or reducing risk factors.
 These include:

 - smoking – either being a smoker or inhaling other people’s smoke (passive smoking)